 In short, if you want perfect competition-level BBQ ribs, then learning the 3 2 1 method is a must.

 The truth about ‘fall off the bone’ ribs

 Now, a few of you might be shouting at your screen already: “But I thought fall-off-the-bone was bad?”

-Yes, it’s true that a lot of competition winning BBQ cooks distance themselves from ribs that aim for melt-away textures, but for me it’s purely a matter of personal preference.
+Yep, it’s true that a lot of competition-winning barbecue chefs and pit masters distance themselves from ribs that aim for melt-away textures, but for me it’s purely a matter of personal preference.

 Sure, you might not win any competitions, but sometimes you just have to indulge in what you like.
 And if fall-off-the-bone ribs are what you like, that’s what you shall have!

 How to do the 3-2-1 method

 As the name suggests, this rib smoking method is broken down into three main parts.
-One takes 3 hours, another 2 hours, and the final part takes 1 hour.
+One takes three hours, another takes two hours, and the final part takes one hour.

 Each of these parts is important, so be careful to follow them exactly!
 Let’s take a look at what each of these stages entails.

 Smoke for 3 hours

-To really get the ribs to work, we need to smoke the ribs for 3 hours.
+To really get the ribs to work, we need to smoke them for three hours.
 We do this at a low temperature over heavy smoke.

 We use a fruit-based wood like apple, cherry or maple for pork.
 Find out why with our guide to best smoking woods for pork.